Beyond prestige and ranking are the practical issues.

 The program Learn about whether the major your student plans to study is established or brand new at a college.
 New programs sometimes take awhile to get fully staffed with course offerings limited the first year or two.
 Also find out if there’s any chance the program will be eliminated in the near future or if there have been any recent cutbacks.
 Read about the faculty and review the course list for the program at each school to compare them.

-Also check out if a school offers an accelerated degree program in which a student earns his bachelor’s and graduate degrees in tandem, saving at least a year’s tuition and cutting off a couple of semesters of classroom time, while not diminishing his education.
+Also check out if a school offers an accelerated degree program in which a student earns their bachelor’s and graduate degrees in tandem, saving at least a year’s tuition and cutting off a couple of semesters of classroom time, while not diminishing their education.

 Grad school Besides learning whether a college has an accelerated degree program, find out how many students go on to graduate school and where.
-If your student anticipates taking this path, she’ll want a college that can help her get there.
+If your student anticipates taking this path, they’ll want a college that can help them get there.

 Certification issues For students interested in careers that require certification, such as teaching, it makes the most sense to look at colleges in the state where you plan to work because the exams are specific to that state.
 Colleges generally don’t prepare their students for another state’s requirements.
 I know several graduates who found themselves delayed in finding a full-time job because of this issue.